desl/workwithme.guide-myguide/index.md

 hours?
 What's your relationship to work communication when not at work?
 What are your signs that you'd prefer to not be interrupted when at work?

+I'm pretty good about the work/non-work hours boundaries.
+I'm unlikely to check slack during non-work hours and will definintely not check email.

 ## How To Know I’ve Gone To The Dark Side